AirshipCMS/Docs/Collections.md

 (describe collection-specific fields. link to Datafields for datafields.
 Link to Aerostats for aerostats)

 ## Create / Edit Aerostat
-(describe item / aerostat.
-Link to Aerostats).
+(briefly describe item / aerostat. then Link to Aerostats).

 ## Delete Collection
 (describe. and it will delete all aerostats. and if any aerostats are referenced as relateds they will also be deleted.)